What happens to 401(k) plans in mergers & acquisitions?

 2. Merging the plans

 This is the most common option.
 Merging an acquired plan with the buyer’s existing plan requires separate accounting of the merged plans.
 To comply with the anti-cutback rule, a close comparison of the provisions in each plan is also required to determine if changes are needed to accommodate protected benefits.
-Protected benefits include accrued benefits, early retirement benefits, retirement-type subsidies, and other forms of optional benefit in a qualified retirement plan.
+Protected benefits include accrued benefits, early retirement benefits, retirement-type subsidies, and other forms of optional benefits in a qualified retirement plan.

 In a stock sale, the buyer may decide to merge plans after the transaction.
 However, doing so will still require a written agreement to transfer or merge the assets of one plan into the other.